FinBen: A Holistic Financial Benchmark for Large Language Models: Evaluation

 \section{Evaluation}

-We evaluate the zero-shot and few-shot performance of 15 representative general LLMs and financial LLMs on the FinBen benchmark, including: 1) ChatGPT: An instruction-following LLM with 175B parameters developed by OpenAI.
-2) GPT-4~\cite{openai2023gpt}: A powerful instruction-following LLM with approximately 1T parameters, proposed by OpenAI.
+We evaluate the zero-shot (from our evaluation) and few-shots (results from previous papers) performance of 15 representative general LLMs and financial LLMs on the FinBen benchmark, including: 1) ChatGPT: A LLM developed by OpenAI.
+2) GPT-4~\citep{openai2023gpt}: The SOTA commercialized LLMs proposed by OpenAI.
 3) Gemini Pro \cite{team2023gemini}: A multimodal AI LLM with 50T parameters, released by Google.
-4) LLaMA2-70B \cite{touvron2023llama}: An instruction-following LLM with 70B parameters developed by MetaAI.
-5) ChatGLM3-6B \cite{du2022glm}: A conversational LLM with 6B parameters, jointly released by Zhipu AI and Tsinghua KEG.
-6) Baichuan2-6B \cite{baichuan2023baichuan2}: An open-source LLM with 6B parameters, launched by Baichuan Intelligent Technology.
-7) InternLM-7B \cite{team2023internlm}: An open-sourced 7B parameter base model tailored for practical scenarios, proposed by SenseTime.
+4) LLaMA2-7/70B-chat~\cite{touvron2023llama}: An open-sourced instruction-following LLM with 7B and 70B parameters developed by MetaAI.
+5) LLaMA3-8B\footnote{\url{https://llama.meta.com/llama3/}}: An open-sourced LLMs developed by MetaAI, using more training data than LLaMA2.
+6) ChatGLM3-6B \cite{du2022glm}: A conversational LLM with 6B parameters, jointly released by Zhipu AI and Tsinghua KEG.
+7) Baichuan2-6B \cite{baichuan2023baichuan2}: An open-source LLM with 6B parameters, launched by Baichuan Intelligent Technology.
+8) InternLM-7B \cite{team2023internlm}: An open-sourced 7B parameter base model tailored for practical scenarios, proposed by SenseTime.
 9) Falcon-7B \cite{almazrouei2023falcon}: A 7B parameter causal decoder-only LLM model trained on 1500B tokens of RefinedWeb enhanced with curated corpora.
 10) Mixtral 8$\times$7B \cite{jiang2024mixtral}: A LLM with the Sparse Mixture of Experts (SMoE) architecture.
-11) Code Llama-7B \cite{roziere2023code}: An open-source LLM model for generating programming code, launched by Meta AI with 7B parameters.
-12) FinGPT \cite{yang2023fingpt}: An 7B instruction finetuned financial LLM with sentiment analysis tasks.
-13) FinMA-7B \cite{xie2023pixiu}: An 7B instruction finetuned financial LLM with multiple NLP and forecasting tasks.
+11) Code LLaMA-7B \cite{roziere2023code}: An open-source LLM model for generating programming code, launched by Meta AI with 7B parameters.
+12) FinGPT \cite{yang2023fingpt}: A 7B instruction finetuned financial LLM based on LLaMA 7B~\cite{touvron2023llama1} with sentiment analysis tasks.
+13) FinMA-7B \cite{xie2023pixiu}: A 7B instruction finetuned financial LLM based on LLaMA 7B with multiple NLP and forecasting tasks.
 14) DISC-FinLLM \cite{chen2023disc}: An open-sourced financial LLM, fine-tuned from Baichuan-13B-Chat \cite{baichuan2023baichuan2}.
-15) CFGPT \cite{li2023cfgpt}: An open-source LLM, specifically designed for the financial sector and trained on Chinese financial datasets, which comprises 7 billion parameters.
-All experiments are conducted exclusively using 5 NVIDIA TITAN RTX graphics GPUs and 2 NVIDIA GeForce RTX 3090 GPUs, taking approximately 20 hours to complete.
-On average, 2 GPUs are allocated per experiment, amounting to a total of approximately 20400 GPU hours.
+15) CFGPT \cite{li2023cfgpt}: An open-source LLM, specifically designed for the financial sector and trained on Chinese financial datasets, which comprises 7B parameters.

+\textbf{Experimental Settings} We set the maximum generation tokens for LLMs to 1024 and the batch size to 20,000 for all experiments.
+These experiments are exclusively conducted on 16 NVIDIA A100 80G GPUs, taking approximately 600 hours to complete.
+Including the GPT-4 API costs, the total expenditure amounts to approximately \$51,000.